TylerNakamura/tylernakamura.github.io/big-island.md

 ### Hilton Waikoloa Village
 A sprawling oceanfront resort, Hilton Waikoloa Village is perfect for families or anyone looking for luxury amenities.
 The property features lagoon swimming, boat rides, a dolphin experience, and beautiful gardens.

-### Puu Waawaa Forest Reserve
+### Pu'u Wa'awa'a Forest Reserve
-Puu Waawaa Forest Reserve is an incredible hiking spot located on the slopes of Hualalai.
+Puu Wa'awa'a Forest Reserve is an incredible hiking spot located on the slopes of Hualalai.
 The reserve offers trails that wind through native Hawaiian dryland forests, providing breathtaking views of both Mauna Kea and Mauna Loa.
 The area is home to unique wildlife and plant species, making it a fantastic location for hikers interested in both scenic beauty and biodiversity.

 ### Kua Bay
 This beach is a local favorite for its soft white sand, clear turquoise waters, and great snorkeling opportunities.
 Located just north of Kona, Kua Bay is perfect for swimming or simply relaxing under the sun.